ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 By default, the **base resistance** starts at 14.

-It is often easier to remember that resistances follow the usual range of incrementing by 3: +3, +6, +9, and then incrementing by masteries etc. Similarly resistances decrement by 3: -3, -6, -9 and then decrement by masteries with a floor of -6.
+It is often easier to remember that resistances follow the usual range of incrementing by 3: +3, +6, +9, and then incrementing by masteries etc. than remember the resistance names.
+Similarly resistances decrement by 3: -3, -6, -9 and then decrement by masteries with a floor of -6.

 All **contests** use the base number + **resistance class**, except for **contests** to determine **augments**.